mrjk/template-httpd-centos7/README.md

 # template-httpd-centos7
 This is a security-safe default configuration for httpd and php on CentOS 7.
+This is a beta.

 ## Information